harvard-library/ClassRequestTool/README.md

     password: <%= ENV['POSTGRES_PASSWORD'] %>
   ```

-## Build and Deploy with Docker
-The docker image is built in a local environment using the docker-compose.yml.
-The code and .rb configurations are copied into the image during the build.
-The .env file is mounted as a volume into the container from the docker server filesystem.

-*Build image locally*

-* Build image:
-`docker-compose build`

-* Push image to repository:
-`docker-compose push`

-* Docker server application-specific account:
-`crtadm`

-*Deploy image to docker server*

-* Docker server docker-compose file:
-`/docker/crtadm/docker/docker-compose.yml`

-* Docker server .env config:
-`/docker/crtadm/config/.env`

-* Docker stack up:
-`docker stack up --compose-file /docker/crtadm/docker/docker-compose.yml CRT-QA`

-* Check on the running services:
-`docker service ps CRT-QA_crt-app`

-* Remove swarm stack:
-`docker stack rm CRT-QA`

-## Capistrano
+## Deployment

 Deployment is beyond the scope of this README, and generally site-specific.

+### Docker
+We provide docker compose files that reflect the deployment practice at Harvard.

+* [docker-compose-local.yml](docker-compose-local.yml) - used to build images and run containers for local development only
+* [docker-compose-build.yml](docker-compose-build.yml) - used to build the image only, note that the application code will be copied into the image except the files excluded in `.dockerignore` such as config files and data
+* [docker-compose-swarm.yml.example](docker-compose-local.yml.example) - an example docker compose that can be edited and used to run the containers in a docker swarm stack, this reflects how the docker swarm stack is setup at Harvard

+### Capistrano

-We provide a [config/deploy.rb](config/deploy.rb), as well as stage `.example` files that reflect deployment practice at Harvard.
+Capistrano was the old method of deploying the application and still can be used if not using docker compose for the deployment process.
+We provide a [config/deploy.rb](config/deploy.rb), as well as stage `.example` files that reflect the old deployment practice.

 Some basic notes:
 * The example files are written with this environment in mind: